CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 -v <data_reciever_service_port (port data reciever satrts on.
 Defaults to 8080.)>
 ```

-To run test locally with n validators, run the following script in the backend folder:
+To run an IID scenario locally with n validators, run the following script in the backend folder:

 ```
 sh test_scripts/local_testing/run_local_test.sh  -n <number_of_validators (number of validators on mock network for local testing)>